ryansolid/mobx-jsx/README.md

 ## API

-Control flow is handled through a special $ JSX element that compiles down to optimized reconciled code that supports conditionals `when` and loops `each`.
+Control flow is handled through a special $ JSX element that compiles down to optimized reconciled code that supports conditionals `when`, loops `each`, separate render trees `portal`, and async offscreen rendering `suspend`.
 Example:

 ```jsx
 const list = observable(["Alpha", "Beta", "Gamma"]);